-The WFTV Mentoring Scheme is a programme designed for women who have more than seven years’ experience working in film, TV or digital production and are looking to take a significant step in their career.
+The WFTV Mentoring Scheme is a programme designed for women looking to take a significant step in their career.
+For the English Mentoring Scheme to apply you must have more than seven years’ experience working in film, TV or digital production, for our Scottish, Welsh and Northern Irish Schemes you must have more than 5 years' experience.

 We encourage applications from all disciplines and areas of the film, television and digital industries, including creative, craft, technical and business roles.
 In the past have had a set decorator, a colourist, an agent, a costume designer, a vision mixer, a media lawyer and a composer, in addition to directors, writers and producers.